Cloxennn/Cloxennn/README.md

 ### 🧩 About Me

-I'm a hobbyist engineer who likes exploring the intersection of **software, hardware, and design**.
+I'm a 15-year-old high school student and hobbyist engineer who likes exploring the intersection of **software, hardware, and design**.
 Some things I'm into:

-- 🎮 **Game dev** — tinkering with small projects and mechanics
+- 💻 **Software** — building small projects and learning new languages/frameworks
 - 🔧 **Hardware** — Arduino / Raspberry Pi builds and embedded tinkering
 - 🤖 **Automation & scripting** — making repetitive things do themselves
 - 🎨 **Web & creative coding** — generative art, interactive pages, fun with the browser